 - A broken or loose filling

-You alleviate the pain by following these steps:
+You can alleviate the pain by following these steps:

-- Check if there is any food lodged in the area and remove them by using a clean finger, floss, or toothbrush
+- Check if there is any food lodged in the area and remove it by using a clean finger, floss, or toothbrush.

 Knocked-Out Tooth (Avulsed)

-Due to some unforeseen circumstances, an adult can get their tooth knocked out entirely.
-If it happens, go to urgent dental care immediately, time is crucial in such a case to save your tooth.
+Due to unforeseen circumstances, adult can get their teeth knocked out entirely.
+If it happens, go to urgent dental care immediately, as time is crucial in such a case to save your tooth.
 A dentist will try to reimplant the tooth after determining the severity of the trauma.